libremesh/lime-sdk/README.md

     cp feeds.conf.default feeds.conf.default.local
     vim feeds.conf.default.local

+if it's a new feed you'll also need to add it to sdk_install_packages in your options.conf.local file

+    cp options.conf options.conf.local
+    vim options.conf.local

 Edit and save the new created file _feeds.conf.default.local_ and force the reinstall of the feeds

     ./cooker -f --force